AntonRomankovSetronica/barrage-school-ecatalog/README.md

 ### What to do?

 * We need a new endpoint for making orders.
 Let's skip all this story with payment and say that to make an order we just need to call some POST request.
-We only gonna fix following:
+We only gonna state following:
+    * Order's endpoint will be `/e-catalog/api/v1/order`.
     * Every order should contain products from exactly one merchant.
     * Order should be able to contain multiple products and amounts.
     * Order should keep info about user who's made it.
     * Order should keep date/time when it was made.
-* You need to introduce new entity - POS (point of sail).
+* You need to introduce new entity - POS (point of sale).
     * POS should have GEO point (lat, lon).
     * Merchant can have more than one POS (let say Uncle has one POS right at his farm, and is opening another at neighbor village).